GarhomLee/LeetCode/README.md

 1019.
 Next Greater Node In Linked List
 1290.
 Convert Binary Number in a Linked List to Integer 1474.
-Delete N Nodes After M Nodes of a Linked List
+Delete N Nodes After M Nodes of a Linked List 1823.
+Find the Winner of the Circular Game

 ### Hash Table
 138. Copy List with Random Pointer